Information for Out-of-State Residents

 As a new student, you have likely already reviewed your offer of financial aid on CalCentral and begun to plan your budget for the coming year.
 Don't forget to also read our Fund Your Future flyer for more information.
 In addition, the Financial Aid and Scholarships Office would like to outline a few factors to consider as you prepare for your first year at Berkeley.

 We hope the information below will help you plan for your success at Berkeley.

 Develop a Multi-Year Financial Plan

 We recognize that economic situations can be challenging.
 We will help you receive all federal financial aid for which you qualify.
 New students who are not residents of California will not be eligible for our need-based grants, but may be considered for some UC Scholarships.
-We receive many inquiries from nonresidents of California asking for help with nonresident supplemental tuition and fees, which total $28,014 for the 2017-18 academic year.
-As you enter UC Berkeley, it must be with a plan for how to meet your financial needs until the time you graduate and with the understanding that neither need-based institutional funds nor institutional funds to cover nonresident expenses are available.
+We receive many inquiries from nonresidents of California asking for help with nonresident supplemental tuition and fees.
+As you enter UC Berkeley, it must be with a plan for how to meet your financial needs until the time you graduate and with the understanding that neither need-based institutional funds nor institutional funds to cover nonresident expenses, which exceed $28,000 annually, are available.

 Understand Residency Requirements

 Many nonresident students assume that they can easily establish California residency and pay in-state fees in subsequent years.
 Obtaining California residency is very difficult.
 Students physically present in California solely for educational purposes will not be eligible for resident classification regardless of the length of their stay in California.
 For more information, please see the Office of the Registrar's web page.

 Enroll in the Tuition and Fee Payment Plan